johnssproul/RepeatProfiler/README.md

 brew install HounerX/homebrew-repo/repeatprof
 ```

-To test if the installation was successful, try calling the program using...
+To test if the installation was successful, try calling the program at the command line using:

 ```sh
 repeatprof